 As a kid, I thought it was just a cool scene, but now, I can’t watch it without crying.
-Why?

 Because it’s loaded with great filmmaking, storytelling, symbolism, and insights into the spiritual life.
 To name a few:

-- Moses isn’t some sort of larger-than-life biblical character.
+- Moses isn’t some larger-than-life biblical character.
 He’s a likable, relatable, regular guy.
 I think sometimes we forget that the heroes of the bible were people just like us.
 “It’s too early for this”?
 I’ve said that.
 Many times.

-- Moses finds the burning bush in the hidden recesses of a cave, which mirrors perfectly our own search for God: we have to seek Him, and when we find Him, it’s in the silence; in the recesses of our own hearts.
+- Moses finds the burning bush in the hidden recesses of a cave, which mirrors perfectly our own search for the Lord: we have to seek Him, and when we find Him, it’s in the silence; in the recesses of our own hearts.
 It’s in the cave, so to speak, hidden away from the rest of the world.

 - In the movie, God is actually voiced by the same actor as Moses (Val Kilmer), which beautifully represents how when we find God in the silence, He usually sounds like our own voice.

-- “I have seen the oppression of My people in Egypt, and have heard their cry.”
+- “I have seen the oppression of My people in Egypt and have heard their cry.”
 You can almost hear the pain in the Lord’s voice.
 There is no one who cares more about our oppression or is moved more deeply by our cries.

 - “A good land.
 A land flowing with milk and honey.”
 God wants His people to be happy.
 He wants us to be happy.

 - In the face of God’s greatness and the overwhelming size of the task the Lord is asking him to complete, Moses is full of excuses and doubt.
 In response, God raises His voice, the music swells, and the Lord speaks my favorite line in the whole scene: “Who made man’s mouth?
 Who made the deaf, the mute, the seeing or the blind?
 Did not I?
 Now go!”
-We’ve all heard the cliché “with God all things are possible” but this adds a new spin to it.
+We’ve all heard the cliché “with God all things are possible” but this puts a new spin on it.
 God made everything, even the imperfect body we use to accomplish His work.
 He knows our strengths and our weakness; our sight and our blindness, so to speak.
-Of course we can do what the Lord asks, because He knows perfectly what He’s asking and that we are capable because He made us.
+Of course we can do what the Lord asks, because He knows perfectly what He’s asking and that we’re capable because He made us.

 - Moses crumbles to the ground in fear of the awesome power of God, and what does the Lord do?
 He softens his voice, reaches out, lifts Moses up, and lovingly comforts him.
-God knows how to speak to us in a way we will be able to understand and respond to.
+God knows how to speak to us in a way we are able to understand and respond to.

 - Overall thought #1: The Lord uses Moses’s name over and over.
 Can you imagine what it would be like for God to call your name?
 If I went to Hollywood and met a famous director who said “oh, John-Andrew!
 I know you!”
 I would be blown away.
 That’s exactly what God does every day.
 Every day He is calling me by name and asking me to return His love.
 Wat.